AM311/Cybersecurity_Report/home.md

  8. **"Convince" a Domain Administrator to run the executable:**
 	In order to make this whole system effectively work, we need to "convince" a `DomainAdmins` account to run the executable: doing so, we will be able to communicate to a process (the reverse shell client) running with high privileges (*remember: all domain administrators are also local administrators*).

-	 Our target will be the **`DomainAdmin`** account since, as we have stated in step (2), it soddisfies this requirement.
-Moreover, we also discovered its email address, so we use it to send a spearphishing message:
+	 Our target, as stated in step (2), is the **`DomainAdmin`** account.
+	 Also, we previoy also discovered its email address, so we use it to send a spearphishing message:

 	![Phishing email sent to the domain administrator](https://github.com/AM311/Cybersecurity_Report/blob/main/img/email.png?raw=true)